ClassicOldSong/Blyde/README.md

 Detial usage please read the instruction of [Velocity.js](http://velocityjs.org/)

 The usage of Velocity.js with Blyde should be similar to that with jQuery.

+## Compatibility
+Currently only supports IE10+, if you would like to use Blyde in IE9+, simply add [classlist-polyfill](https://www.npmjs.com/package/classlist-polyfill) into your project.

 ## Build from source
 ```